Power-law escape rate of SGD

+We should note that at a global minimum with $L(\theta)=0$, which is realized in an overparameterized regime~\citep{Zhang2017}, the random time change through Eq.~(\ref{eq:tau}) is ill-defined since $\tau$ is frozen at a finite value once the model reaches a global minimum.
+We can overcome this difficulty by adding an infinitesimal constant $\epsilon>0$ to the loss, which makes the loss function positive without changing the finite-time dynamics like the escape from a local minimum $\theta^*$ with $L(\theta^*)>0$.

-In this way, the stochastic differential equation with multiplicative noise is transformed to that with simpler additive noise.
-Remarkably, in Eq.~(\ref{eq:SDE_tau}), the gradient of $\log L$ appears.
-It indicates the importance of considering the landscape of $\log L$, which we call the \emph{logarithmized loss landscape}.
+In this way, the Langevin equation on the loss landscape $L(\theta)$ with multiplicative noise is transformed to that on the logarithmic loss landscape $U(\theta)=\log L(\theta)$ with simpler additive noise.
+This formulation indicates the importance of considering the logarithmic loss landscape $U(\theta)=\log L(\theta)$.
 In the following, we use Eq.~(\ref{eq:SDE_tau}) to discuss the escape efficiency from local minima.